A sixty percentage Yes vote is achievable – with the right economic approach.

 Now here is the data bit!

 Overall, there is a super majority level of acceptance of the need to move to a wellbeing approach.
-Lets look at one of the 17 value statements polled as an example:
+Lets look at one of the 17 value statements polled in October 2020 as an example:

 Although it has wide ranging popularity across all age groups wellbeing economics appeals most to the older generations (often our most vulnerable) and those are the ones who need a safety net to allow them to vote with their hearts and switch to supporting Scottish independence.